Convolution-based Reverb in Swap

 The motivation for the switch was to have more control over filters and effects we can dynamically apply to the game’s sound to make environments in Swap feel more immersive.

-One step towards that goal was implementing reverb – specifically I opted to implement a convolution-based reverb.
 It turns out that if you use a microphone and record a very short immediate signal, sort of a short clap/snap/click – you get what’s called the impulse response of the place you recorded it.
 This impulse response encodes qualities of how the place you did the recording echoes/reverbs/affects sounds at that location.

 Now, using the impulse response from for example a cave/church/forest (some of which can be freely obtained from the openair database https://www.openair.hosted.york.ac.uk/), we can convolve any sound effect in the game with the impulse response in frequency space and make them feel as if they were played in the location